Providing expert mortgage advice for over 28 years.

 Conclusion

 In a changing mortgage market, choosing the best option relies on knowing your choices and thinking about your situation.
-Fixed-rate mortgages have gone down lately.
-While more cuts in rates are likely, securing a fixed-rate deal today might give you safety and big savings in the future.
+Fixed-rate mortgages have decreased, but further cuts are expected to be gradual.
+Securing a fixed-rate deal today can provide stability and shield you from potential rate increases.

 If you feel unclear about what to do next, contact the team at Newhomes for expert mortgage advice.
 Our brokers can help you through the process and support you in making the right choice for your future.
-Stay updated, keep an eye on changes to the Bank of England base rate, and look for new mortgage deals actively.
+Stay informed on the Bank of England’s upcoming rate decisions, such as the next review on 19 December 2024, to understand potential mortgage opportunities.

 Quick Links